 Public Interest Scholarships for LL.M. in Trial Advocacy Students

 A number of partial scholarships to the LL.M. in Trial Advocacy Program are awarded each year to attorneys practicing in public interest settings.
 Awards are applied in equal amounts in the fall and spring semester.
 Scholarship awards are dependent on class size and the number of applicants and finalized in late spring.
-Public Interest Scholarship applications are submitted directly to the LL.M. in Trial Advocacy office.
+Public Interest Scholarship applications are submitted as part of the online application process for the program.

 International Student Scholarships